matthman2019/AgendaApp/API.md

 "occurance" is a weird name, but I can't use date or time for the attribute since that conflicts with the datetime module.

+Quick note - I used to call the Event class "PlannerEntry."
+If you see something in comments about an "entry" I'm probably talking about an Event.

 ## RepeatingEvent(Event)

 Event inherits from Event since it is an event.